-During these uncertain times businesses are making many difficult decisions which are constantly changing and adapting with the continued restrictions even as they being to lift.
+During these uncertain times businesses are making many difficult decisions which are constantly changing and adapting.

-As businesses reopen many staff are returning to work which may be face-to-face and for many, these changes will be contributing to higher levels of stress and anxiety.
+As businesses reopen and restrictions are lifting many staff are returning to work which may be face-to-face and for many, these changes will be contributing to higher levels of stress and anxiety.
 This uncertainty brings new challenges to our mental health and wellbeing.

 - Mental health disorders, such as stress, anxiety and depression affect approximately 264 million globally and 1 million people in the UK.

-- More than half of adults and over two thirds of young people said that their mental health has gotten worse during the period of lockdown restrictions, from early April to mid-May.
+- More than half of adults and over two thirds of young people said that their mental health got worse during the period of lockdown restrictions, from early April to mid-May.

 - Some people are experiencing anxiety around going back to their jobs, after working from home or not working for so long.
 They said they would like more guidance on how to deal with this transition back to work.

-As we transition out of lockdown, there are issues we face around supporting staff’s concerns and needs.
+As we transition out of a long period of time with restrictions, there are issues we face around supporting staff’s concerns and needs.
 Our industry’s doors are re-opening and we are welcoming back visitors, some staff may remain working from home whilst the majority will be customer facing again.

-Lockdown has affected us all in different ways, and it is only normal to feel uncertain about what the future holds, so we’ve put together some tips on how you can support your staff during this time.
+Stress affects us all in different ways, and it is only normal to feel uncertain about what the future holds, so we’ve put together some tips on how you can support your staff.

 Before anything else, preparation is the key to success.